Lartsch/KeyCroc_Fixes/README.md

 1. Make sure your Key Croc uses the firmware 1.3-stable from 2020-06-26, if not, download and install the update as described in the Quick Start Guide
 2. Download the required files
-    - Complete directory /Framework Mods/modfiles/
+    - Complete directory modfiles/
-    - OPTIONAL: Any wanted language files from /Language Files/*
+    - install.sh
 3. Enter arming mode on the Key Croc by plugging it in, waiting for 10-15 seconds and then pressing the hidden button with a SIM tool or similar - your notebook should show the KeyCroc udisk as a normal USB storage device after a few seconds and the LED will blink blue
 4. Move the downloaded files:
-    - modfiles directory --> udisk/archive/
+    - modfiles directory + install.sh --> udisk/archive/
-    - OPTIONAL: Language files (*.json) --> udisk/languages/ (replace existing or rename the new language files)
 5. Edit the config.txt in the udisk root to connect your Key Croc to the internet using your local WiFi or by hosting a hotspot from your phone:
     - Edit `WIFI_SSID` and `WIFI_PASS` correspondingly
     - Make sure that `SSH` is set to `ENABLE`